Skip to content

 Tool calling flow

 Tool calling is a multi-turn conversation between your application and the model via the ZenMux API.
-The flow has five major steps:
+The tool calling flow has five main steps:

-1. Make a request to the model that includes tools it can call
+1. Send a request to the model, including the tools it can call

-3. Execute code on your application side using the tool call inputs
+3. Execute code on the application side using the tool call inputs

-4. Make a second request to the model including the tool outputs
+4. Send a second request to the model, including the tool outputs

-5. Receive the final response from the model (or more tool calls)
+5. Receive the final response from the model (or additional tool calls)

 Tool calling example

-Let’s walk through a complete tool calling flow using get_horoscope to fetch a daily horoscope for a zodiac sign.
+Let’s look at a complete tool calling flow, using get_horoscope to fetch a daily horoscope for a zodiac sign.

 A complete tool calling example: